 1. Manage contractors, expenses and invoices with FreshBooks

-Update 11/17/2014 … Now FreshBooks actually has a free invoicing service called Free Invoice Creator.
+FreshBooks also has a free invoicing service called Free Invoice Creator.
 So if you're unsure about the insanely amazing benefits you can get from using FreshBooks, you can start off by using this free, ultra-simple but powerful invoice creation service.

 3. Manage Projects and Versions within GitHub

-Out of the hundreds of tools that we have evaluated over the years, there are very few that have instantly become an integral part of our process.
-Well, Flowdock is one such tool.
-We started using it in January of this year and it immediately became a critical part of our process.
-It has drastically increased the effectiveness of our team, and our ability to communicate and respond to new information is much greater now.
+Out of the hundreds of tools that we've evaluated over the years, there are very few that have instantly become an integral part of our process.
+Slack is one such tool.
+It has drastically increased the effectiveness and efficiency of our 100% remote team.

-5. Have Online Meetings Like a Champ with ScreenHero
+5. Have Online Meetings Like a Champ with Zoom

-We use all of these tools daily to provide great products like MemberPress, Affiliate Royale, and Pretty Link Pro to our customers.
+We use all of these tools daily to provide great products like MemberPress, Affiliate Royale, ThirstyAffiliates, and Pretty Links to our customers.
 We hope they'll be useful to you too.
+Give them a shot!